 - Ethically Aligned Design: Values–Driven Technology for the Algorithmic Age — John C. Havens, Executive Director, The IEEE Global Initiative for Ethical Considerations in Artificial Intelligence and Autonomous Systems

 - Moderator — Kodi Jean Verhalen, P.E., Esq., 2016 – 2017 President, National Society of Professional Engineers

 - A System–Level Perspective on Self–Driving Cars and Engineering Ethics

-- Earning Trust and Evaluating Trustworthiness — Bryant Walker Smith, Assistant Professor, School of Law and (by courtesy) School of Engineering, University of South Carolina
+- Earning Trust and Evaluating Trustworthiness — Bryant Walker Smith, J.D., LL.M., Assistant Professor, School of Law and (by courtesy) School of Engineering, University of South Carolina

 2017 Engineering Public Policy Symposium, April 25, 2017